If you don’t measure, how do you know you’re making progress? You don't.

-So this is a no-brainer pick-up and a great introduction into tracking important daily metrics like heart rate, sleep, recovery, and more.
+So this is a no-brainer pick-up and a great introduction into tracking important daily metrics like heart rate, heart rate variability, sleep, recovery, blood pressure, and more.

 Just Jump mats and force plates are awesome… although they cost hundreds of dollars.
 To measure your power from jumps the easiest method is to do broad jumps.